-❖ NOTE: a 12V circuit tester is recommended to verify trailer connections.
+- ❖ NOTE: a 12V circuit tester is recommended to verify trailer connections. - Refer to the manufacturer owner's manual for detailed operating instructions.

 WEIGHING YOUR MOTOR HOME

 When your motor home is loaded you should have it weighed.
 The actual weight of the motor home, passengers, all options, liquids, the hitch weight of your towed vehicle and your personal cargo is important for you to know so you do not exceed the GVWR.
 There are two important factors when loading your motor home, total weight and balance.